Keyboard shortcuts

 Promoting Prereleases

-3. Move old version to other array
+3. Move the old version to the other array — this is where migration history starts

 Migrations